HKJPN/markdown-editor/docs/manual.md

 #### For Strict Security and Corporate Policies

 In the case of Gemini in Chrome, it is protected under a Workspace agreement.
 Copilot allows for management based on Intune/DLP integration.
-For fully local processing, Chrome or Firefox are strong options.
-Alternatively, Firefox offers the ability to completely block AI access.
+If you prioritize security even more, we recommend using a local LLM or blocking AI.

 ### 11-5.
 AI Sidebar and Full-Screen Mode Behavior